bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 If you don't want to store the version in the code directly, you can use git tags for versioning, which does not require a commit to be pushed, only `git tag x.x.x && git push origin tags/x.x.x` (this is mainly for web projects with continuous deployment, where a version number wouldn’t mean much in the code.)

 ## Auto-generating a commit

+You cannot push code if you are in detached head state. in this case you can use the auto-generate. with skip cli you can prevent starting a build.

 Or when we do auto-generate a commit for the version bump we use Skip CI to not to trigger another build.
 But we only do this after careful configuration, and we usually don’t start with this setup.
 To do this we also use GitHub’s protected branches feature enabling pretty much every protection feature they have (for example, that every Pull Request have to be up to date with “master” before it could be merged) and carefully configuring the flow (who can push to where, required code reviews, etc.).
 Once configured this can work really well for continuous delivery (e.g. we use this for the main bitrise.io server), but the configuration takes quite some time and experimenting, to allow your team to deploy frequently and without worrying, while ensuring code consistency.